codeceptjs/CodeceptJS/docs/plugins.md

 #### Configuration:

 -   `timeout` - global step timeout, default 150 seconds
--   `force` - whether to use timeouts set in plugin config to override step timeouts set in code with I.limitTime(x).action(...), default false
+-   `overrideStepLimits` - whether to use timeouts set in plugin config to override step timeouts set in code with I.limitTime(x).action(...), default false
 -   `noTimeoutSteps` - an array of steps with no timeout.
 Default:

     -   `amOnPage`